asadarafat/topoViewer/README.md

 note that 138.203.40.63 is the clab server

 ## Quick Run - CloudShell access
+Click the node to open Node Properties, and then click SSH Session

 ## Quick Run - Wireshark Capture
 TopoViewer has a remote capture feature that allows to intercept ContainerLab node's endPoint - provided that topoViewer is running on the same server as ContainerLab node.
 The feature relies on the client-side application to run SSH command using iTerm to execute tcpdump remotely and pipe it to the client's Wireshark.